 - Pros: built-in GPS, Alexa and Google assistant, tracks health metrics over time

-- Cons: doesn’t offer stress tracking, ECG app, or temperature monitoring
+- Cons: doesn’t offer stress tracking, electrocardiogram (ECG) app, or temperature monitoring

 The Fitbit Versa 3 is the best overall smartwatch, as it offers a good compromise between price and features.

-With GPS, Alexa and Google Assistant, and music playback, it has excellent functionality at a more affordable cost than the more high tech Fitbit Sense.
+With GPS, Alexa and Google Assistant, and music playback, it has excellent functionality at a more affordable price than the more high tech Fitbit Sense.

 The Versa 3 is particularly a good option for athletes, as the watch has built-in GPS and provides real-time feedback on your pace and distance, so you can leave your phone at home.

-While it doesn’t offer stress tracking, skin temperature monitoring, or irregular heart rate alerts, the Versa 3 still provides basic heart rate monitoring and detailed sleep insights, as well as tracks your health metrics over time.
+While it doesn’t offer stress tracking, skin temperature monitoring, or irregular heart rate alerts, the Versa 3 still provides basic heart rate monitoring and detailed sleep insights and tracks your health metrics over time.

 Using Bluetooth, the watch also allows you to take phone calls, receive smartphone notifications, use Fitbit Pay, and control music or podcasts from your wrist.

-The Versa 3 is available in four colors, including Thistle and Gold, Pink and Gold, Midnight Blue and Gold, and Black.
+The Versa 3 is available in four color options: Thistle and Gold, Pink and Gold, Midnight Blue and Gold, and Black.